anthay/ELIZA/doc/ELIZA_transcription_annotated.md

 ```
 First declare and initialize some variables.

-- **000020** declare two arrays, KEY and MYTRAN:
+- **ELIZA/000020** declare two arrays, KEY and MYTRAN:
   - KEY(0) ...
 KEY(31) is used as a hashmap of keywords and their associated transformation rules.
      KEY(32) is the special case "NONE" transformation rule.
   - MYTRAN(1) ...
 MYTRAN(4) is used as a hashmap for the four MEMORY rules.
 (MYTRAN(0) is unused.)

-- **000030** INITAS “[...] forms the list of available space from all core storage not otherwise used.
+- **ELIZA/000030** INITAS “[...] forms the list of available space from all core storage not otherwise used.
    This must be the first executable statement in all programs using the SLIP functions.”

-- **000070** SNUMB is the format specification and is declared on line 410 to be “I3 * ”; this allows the user to enter a decimal integer of up to three digits.
+- **ELIZA/000070** SNUMB is the format specification and is declared on line 410 to be “I3 * ”; this allows the user
+   to enter a decimal integer of up to three digits.
 The number the user enters is stored in the variable SCRIPT.
    When this version of ELIZA starts it asks the user “WHICH SCRIPT DO YOU WISH TO PLAY”.
-The user must enter the id of the tape unit where the ELIZA script has been mounted.
+The user must enter
+   the id of the tape unit where the ELIZA script has been mounted.

-- **000080...000110** declare four variables that will be used as lists.
+- **ELIZA/000080...000110** declare four variables that will be used as lists.

-- **000120** declare LIMIT to be an integer variable with the initial value 1.
+- **ELIZA/000120** declare LIMIT to be an integer variable with the initial value 1.

-- **000130** call the SLIP function TREAD to read the text in the first list in the script (from the tape unit with the id specified by the user above).
-The text is stored in the list called INPUT and then copied to the list called JUNK.
-(The first list in a script is the message ELIZA is to print at the start of a conversation, e.g. “HOW DO YOU DO.
+- **ELIZA/000130** call the SLIP function TREAD to read the text in the first list in the script (from the tape unit
+   with the id specified by the user above).
+The text is stored in the list called INPUT and then copied to the list
+   called JUNK.
+(The first list in a script is the message ELIZA is to print at the start of a conversation,
+   e.g. “HOW DO YOU DO.
 PLEASE TELL ME YOUR PROBLEM.”)

-- **000140** delete the cells in the INPUT list.
+- **ELIZA/000140** delete the cells in the INPUT list.

-- **000150...000160** initialize MYTRAN(1) ...
-MYTRAN(4) as lists.

-- **000170** declare MINE to be an integer variable with the initial value 0.

-- **000180** declare MYLIST to be a list.

-- **000220...000230** initialize KEY(0) ...
+- **ELIZA/000220...000230** initialize KEY(0) ...
 KEY(32) as lists.

-The effect of line 000130 is to read the opening remarks text from the script into the list variable called JUNK.
+The effect of line ELIZA/000130 is to read the opening remarks text from the script into the list variable called JUNK.
-The name is a bit odd, but once the opening remarks have been printed (line 000290) the list storage is recovered (line 000300),
+The name is a bit odd, but once the opening remarks have been printed (line ELIZA/000290) the list storage is recovered (line ELIZA/000300),
 and the JUNK variable is reused later for some other purpose – it’s a temporary scratch pad.
 Reusing variables is a little
 frowned upon today but would have been common practice when memory was tight.
 An IBM 7094, used by Weizenbaum to develop ELIZA,
 had 32,768 36-bit words of core memory (RAM).
 'm not sure why the text is read into INPUT and then copied to JUNK instead of being read straight into JUNK.

-Note that lines 000040, 000050, 000190, 000200 and 000210 are not present in the listing.
+Note that lines ELIZA/000040, ELIZA/000050, ELIZA/000190, ELIZA/000200 and ELIZA/000210 are not present in the listing.
 Also, there is no ENTRY TO ELIZA statement.
 Every other function has an ENTRY TO <function name> statement.